 * This is not a comparison to 2008 other than with respect to an eventually positive USD/gold sector correlation.

 ** I invite subscribers to ask questions and give me critiques when needed.
-I’ve gotten far fewer questions than I’d have thought, which makes me think that maybe once in the flow, the analysis makes sense.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+I’ve gotten far fewer questions than I’d have thought, which makes me think that maybe once in the flow, the analysis makes sense.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.